leios/space-junk/src/content/joanne_1_2.md

 So I stifled a yawn and told her, "Alright.
 I'm up.
 Let's fix this.
 Firstly, turn the lights on.
 Secondly, we're going to get a monitor to debug with."
 I then hesitated a bit, trying to figure out how to phrase my next sentence.
-During this time, Rei pursed her lips a bit and looked down, obviously ashamed of herself.
+During that time, there was a second or two of silence while Rei pursed her lips a bit and looked down.
+She was obviously ashamed her experiment went awry in the first place and was starting to realizing the trouble she was putting me through.
+Even so, she seemed to understand the situation well enough.
 So I said, "Thirdly, new rule: no lab before five AM because that's the earliest I can wake up."
-Translation: no late-night lab sessions without supervision.
+Translation: "No late-night lab sessions without supervision."

 She sighed a bit while processing what I had just said.
-I'm not sure if she was relieved I wasn't angry or disappointed at the new restrictions.
+I'm not sure if she was relieved I wasn't angry, disappointed at the new restrictions, or something else entirely.
-Regardless, she eventually nodded, "Alright.
-Let's get the monitor," implicitly agreeing to the other restrictions.
-She then picked up a remote and changed the lights back to their original color, causing both of us to wince.
+Regardless, she eventually nodded and picked up a remote to change the lights back to their original color, causing both of us to wince.
+She then said, "Alright.
+Let's get the monitor."
+Translation: "See you tomorrow at five.
+For now, you're in charge."

-While she was briefly tidying up the area to make sure nothing dangerous was left out, I took a moment to collect my thoughts and said, "To be honest, I like working at this time.
+I then helped her tidy up the lab just to make sure nothing dangerous was left out.
+I then took a moment to collect my thoughts and said, "To be honest, I like working at this time.
 No distractions.
 It'll be fun."
-And then we were off.
+And we were off.

 To be honest, ever since the glasses were introduced on Nemo, monitors had more or less fallen out of fashion.
 We kept a couple around, but only in deep storage.